 4. Few repairs

-When a tenant requests repairs, the property manager should act on them quickly before they fester into bigger and more expensive problems.
-Even if the tenant hasn’t pointed out any concerns, the property manager should be actively looking for any repair work during inspections.
+When a tenant requests repairs, the PM should act on them quickly before they fester into bigger and more expensive problems.
+Even if the tenant hasn’t pointed out any concerns, the PM should be actively looking for any repair work during inspections.
 If inspections aren’t thorough enough and repairs are getting missed, they could become bigger and more expensive problems down the track.

 5. Unhappy tenants

-Being a property manager isn’t just about looking after the property.
-It’s about maintaining a livable home for the tenant and making them happy too.
+Being a PM isn’t just about looking after the property.
+It’s about maintaining a liveable home for the tenant and making them happy too.
 Therefore, relationship building should be a big part of the role.
-The property manager needs to make it their job to keep all parties satisfied with the arrangement.
-If the property manager poorly handles any tenant issues, they risk spilling over into major disputes between the tenant and landlord.
+Your PM needs to make it their job to keep all parties satisfied with the arrangement.
+If the PM poorly handles any tenant issues, they risk spilling over into major disputes between the tenant and landlord.
 In the worst-case scenario, both parties may even face the tribunal over the matter.

-A property manager should act as the ultimate mediator and make sure the needs on both sides are met.
+A PM should act as the ultimate mediator and make sure the needs on both sides are met.
 They should know how to take on and acknowledge the concerns of tenants appropriately and address them in a way that’s also agreeable with you.

 6. No increase in rent

-Your property manager should be actively reviewing your rent against current market rental rates to make sure you’re always getting the best possible return on your investment.
+Your PM should be actively reviewing your rent against current market rental rates to make sure you’re always getting the best possible return on your investment.

 But the balance can be tricky here.
-Your property manager should be making sure that your rent is high enough to maximise your returns while still being reasonable enough to compete with other rental properties in the area.
-Unfortunately, this isn’t a skill all property managers have, and if yours gets it right, you know you’re onto a winner.
+Your PM should be making sure that your rent is high enough to maximise your returns while still being reasonable enough to compete with other rental properties in the area.
+Unfortunately, this isn’t a skill all PMs have, and if yours gets it right, you know you’re onto a winner.

-If your property manager is not sending you data and comparable rental information with their recommendation, you should ask for this to be sure their advice is well founded.
+If your PM is not sending you data and comparable rental information with their recommendation, you should ask for this to be sure their advice is well founded.

 Rental Property Management in Brisbane – We Tick All the Boxes

-There’s no doubt that a property manager is required to wear many hats in their role, and luckily for Beyond Property Management, our Brisbane property managers wear all of them.
-If you’ve looked through this list and found that your property manager isn’t really up to scratch, make the switch to Beyond Property instead.
+There’s no doubt that a PM is required to wear many hats in their role, and luckily for Beyond Property Management, our Brisbane property managers wear all of them.
+If you’ve looked through this list and found that you might be ticking some of the boxes for bad property managers and your PM isn’t really up to scratch, make the switch to Beyond Property instead.